deleeuw/jansweb/content/post/cs/_index.md

 &#9658; A **technique** is a map of **carrier space** into **target space**.
 Both spaces are often, but not necessarily, real linear spaces.

 &#9658;  Computational Statistics is not **data theory**.
-Design, collection, coding, and cleaning of data prepare the input of the technique.
+Design, collection, coding, and cleaning of data prepare the input fot the technique.
 Our job has not started yet.

 &#9658; Computational Statistics is not **data analysis**.
 Inference, induction, probabilistic reasoning, and causal analysis use the output of the technique.
 Our job is already done.